Halophilus/Ouch-/hardware_summary.md

 🔴 Safety Precautions: Always adhere to safety guidelines and local electrical codes.
 Use appropriate personal protective equipment (PPE).
 Ensure all power is switched off and unplugged before working on any electrical component.
 Double-check connections and use appropriate insulation and grounding techniques.

-🔴 Seek Professional Assistance: We strongly recommend consulting with or hiring a qualified electrician or electrical engineer to supervise, review, or conduct any work involving AC electricity.
+🔴 Seek Professional Assistance: I strongly recommend consulting with or hiring a qualified electrician or electrical engineer to supervise, review, or conduct any work involving AC electricity.

 🔴 Testing and Inspection: Have all electrical setups inspected by a professional for safety compliance before use.